juanantoniofm/terraform.jatos/README.md

 The plan is to create an instance, and deploy jatos, for now with a simple docker-compose in a single instance.

-# Plans
+## Plans

 This repo will spin up one machine, and then from it clone a repo with a basic docker compose config.

 This will give us a working base for bulding a jatos setup with 2 servers, one for the java backend and another for the DB.

-# Resources required
+## Usage

+To start using this repo, after cloning it, you'll need to install some tols, and create a few secrets.

+### Previous steps required

 - create a ssh key in .secrets/deploy

+        ssh-keygen

 - create a digitalocean token and put it in tf.vars

+    Go to digitalocean.com and open and accont.
+Go to settings, API and generate a new token.

-- you will need another repo, to configcure the docker-compose stuff that you want to run on the server.
+- At this point, to configure the application, you will need another repo, [docker.jatos](github.com/juanantoniofm/docker.jatos), to hold the configuration of the services you want to spin up.

+## Support

+If you have trouble using this, open an issue on Github.

-# Development
+## Development

-If you want to participate, open an issue on github.
+If you want to participate, open an issue on Github.

-## Status

-- Spins up a droplet in digitalocean.
-- git clone fails due to host verification
-- we still need to install docker-compose
+I keep a [Development](docs/Development.md) document with some notes on the status and steps that I take.